 Bushland Terrier Health and Conditions

-The Bushland Terrier is quite a healthy breed of dog, but at the same time it can suffer from a number of health conditions that could be passed down through the genetic line.
+The Bushland Terrier is quite a healthy breed of dog, but at the same time, it can suffer from many health conditions that could be passed down through the genetic line.

 When you are buying a puppy, you should always talk to the breeder and get confirmation that the parents have been checked out by a vet and that there are no issues that could be passed down to your puppy.